LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png) ](http://creativecommons.org/licenses/by-sa/4.0/)
 ASP.NET Core MVC Lecture Notes written by [Brian Bird](https://profbird.dev) in 2018, revised in 2022, are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-[^1]:[Apdex](https://en.wikipedia.org/wiki/Apdex) (Application Performance Index) is an open standard developed by an alliance of companies for measuring performance of software applications.
-[^2]:These standards are based onGoogle's [Lighthouse Scoring Calculator](https://googlechrome.github.io/lighthouse/scorecalc/) and their criteria for a score of 90&mdash;which is the minimum for what they consider a "good" site.